ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Conclusion

 \section{Conclusion}

-In this paper, we introduced \sysname, a framework for end-to-end management and deployment of copilots tailored to software engineering tasks. \sysname integrates preprocessing pipelines with tightly connected front-end and back-end modules to support multi-turn interactions with users.
-Leveraging historical incident tickets, \sysname bridges knowledge gaps by enriching documentation with insights from past engineering practices.
-Its hierarchical skill selection with agentic design dynamically selects the most relevant context and tools, using advanced retrieval algorithms to surface pertinent incidents, documents, and code snippets.
-A continuous evaluation pipeline monitors retrieval performance and response quality.
-Deployed across \companyname, \sysname now serves over 500 Monthly Active Users (MAUs), reducing time spent on incident management and improving engineering workflows.
-Future work will focus on refining retrieval algorithms, improving document relevance through user feedback, and enhancing memory management to handle longer chat histories more efficiently.
+In this paper, we introduced \sysname, a framework for end-to-end management and deployment of copilots tailored to software engineering tasks. \sysname integrates preprocessing pipelines with tightly coupled front-end and back-end modules to support multi-turn user interactions.
+Its agentic skill planner dynamically selects relevant tools and context.
+We further developed lightweight retrieval algorithm templates based on NL2SearchQuery to retrieve relevant incidents, documents, and code snippets.
+A continuous evaluation pipeline monitors both retrieval performance and response quality.
+Deployed across \companyname, \sysname has become one of the most widely adopted internal copilot systems, substantially improving engineering workflows.
+Looking ahead, future work includes developing an ``autonomous agent'' capable of executing recommended actions without explicit user confirmation to automatically troubleshoot and mitigate incidents, and leveraging user feedback to enhance response quality at scale.